-plash is an introverted abnormality from the lands of Ohio, USA — a very queer place. plash loves: computer programming, reverse-engineering, making all the things, video games, tea, sledgehammers (the phrase “sledgehammer connoisseur” is variably used when describing plash, according to plash), and SPACE (especially the shiny bits).
+plash is an introverted abnormality from the lands of Ohio, USA — a very dreary place. plash loves: computer programming, reverse-engineering, making all the things, video games, tea, sledgehammers (the phrase “sledgehammer connoisseur” is variably used when describing plash, according to plash), and especially SPACE.

 plash also does QA/playtesting for Linux video games.
 If you're a developer in need of some extra Linux eyes, do ping him.